What You Are Building

 The core move disclosed in the filing is to recharacterize inference as semantic execution rather than token generation, and to interpose a governance gate inside the loop.
 Every candidate step is treated as a semantic commitment that must be admitted before it can influence subsequent steps.

 The governed inference loop.
 The inference engine proposes a candidate transition.
 That candidate is mapped into a structured mutation descriptor describing the semantic change it would make.
 The descriptor goes to an admissibility gate.
 Only on admission does the change update a semantic state object, which then feeds back as the context against which the next candidate is evaluated.
-Nothing reaches output without passing the gate first.
+In the described embodiments, output is produced from changes that have passed the gate.

 The semantic state object.
-This is the structured, typed, inspectable data structure the conventional engine lacks.
-It is not a hidden activation vector or KV cache; it lives alongside the engine and is maintained independently.
+This is the structured, typed, inspectable data structure the disclosed architecture introduces.
+It is described as distinct from a hidden activation vector or KV cache; it lives alongside the engine and is maintained independently.
 The filing gives it a schema of typed fields, including: an intent field (what this inference is for, which constrains which candidates are even relevant); a context field (domain, audience, temporal and epistemic conditions); a memory field (the semantic content established by previously admitted steps, so new steps can be checked against it for contradiction, redundancy, and drift); a policy reference field (the governance constraints in force); a mutation descriptor field (the proposed change under evaluation); and a lineage field (the ordered record of admitted transitions with their descriptors and admissibility determinations).
 It is populated at inference initialization from the agent's governed state and the task, and updated after each admitted step.

 The admissibility gate: deterministic admit / reject / decompose.
 This is the heart.
 Given the same semantic state object and the same proposed mutation, the gate returns the same determination.
 The filing is explicit that there is no probabilistic scoring, no soft threshold, and no confidence-weighted pass-through; it is a deterministic evaluation engine over typed fields, not a trained model.
-It runs four sequential stages, and a mutation must pass all four:
+The disclosure describes four sequential stages, with a mutation admitted in the described embodiments when it passes all four:

-2. Mutation descriptor validation.
-Check the descriptor for internal consistency and consistency with current state: it must not presuppose content that has not been established, contradict established content, or introduce unresolvable dependencies.
+- Mutation descriptor validation.
+Check the descriptor for internal consistency and consistency with current state.
+The disclosure describes rejecting a descriptor that presupposes content that has not been established, contradicts established content, or introduces unresolvable dependencies.

 The three outcomes: an admitted mutation is applied and the lineage extended; a rejected mutation is discarded and the engine is told to pick another candidate or terminate; a decomposed mutation (one too coarse to judge atomically, bundling admissible and inadmissible changes) is broken into sub-mutations that are each resubmitted to the gate.